artsy/artsy.github.io/_posts/2020-01-03-graphql-custom-directives.markdown

 access to several backend services, which are made accessible via a combination of data loaders and [schema stitching](https://www.apollographql.com/docs/apollo-server/features/schema-stitching/).
-[Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/) is another tool people are using to bring together disaparte backends when using GraphQL in an orchestration layer.
+[Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/) is another tool people are using to bring together disparate backends when using GraphQL in an orchestration layer.

 Now, consider the following query, which is a realistic one you might see when accessing a 'product' page.